rebelpixel/SomeOthertype-Mono/README.md

 # SomeOthertype Mono

 ## SomeOthertype Mono mod
 *SomeOthertype Mono* is a forked version of Ryoichi Tsunekawa's excellent [Sometype Mono](https://github.com/dharmatype/Sometype-Mono), with zeroes changed from slashed to dotted.
+Modifications done by Markku Seguerra.

 ## Monospaced font family
 SomeOthertype Mono is a monospaced font family for coding and tabular layout.

 ## License
-Sometype Mono is licensed under the SIL Open Font License v1.1 (<http://scripts.sil.org/OFL>)
-To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/dharmatype/Sometype-Mono/blob/master/OFL.txt)
+SomeOthertype Mono is licensed under the SIL Open Font License v1.1 (<http://scripts.sil.org/OFL>) To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/dharmatype/Sometype-Mono/blob/master/OFL.txt)

 ## Formats